jay0x5/Aveon/README.md

   ~ Since it is still under Developement, it is not recommended to use this system with any of your professional work like websites or apps.

+# File Structure:
+   ~ Initial folder includes the server.js file which is the main code initially built ~ Package folder includes an empty file at the moment and all the developement for npm package  version of this system will take place in Package folder

 # For Testing Purpose:-
    ## *TOOLS*